Wachn/Collaboration-and-Competition-Tennis/README.md

     ```
 For more details refer to the [instructions](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Installation.md), you will install PyTorch and the ML-Agents toolkit for the project.
 For this project it is not necessary to install the unity package in the link, it has been attached to the repository.

+- `pip instal mlagents==0.4.0` Use only this version of mlagents or else the environment will be stuck in limbo when using the `UnityEnvironment()`

 Usage
 -------